Valued fields, Metastable groups: Abelian groups

 If \Aom holds, since $H\leq T^0$, the second statement follows from Corollary\ \ref{C:def G0}. \end{proof}

-A definable family $H_t$ of subgroups of some definable group $G$ is said to be \emph{certifiably} stably dominated if for all \(t\), $H_t$ is stably dominated and there exists \(t'\) such that \(H_t\leq H_{t'}\) and $H_{t'}$ is connected.
+\begin{defn} A definable family $H_t$ of subgroups of some definable group $G$ is said to be \emph{certifiably stably dominated} if for all \(t\), $H_t$ is stably dominated and there exists \(t'\) such that \(H_t\leq H_{t'}\) and $H_{t'}$ is connected. \end{defn}